Paroles, paroles: Background and recording

 In early 1972, composer Gianni Ferrio and lyricists Leo Chiosso and Giancarlo Del Re wrote the song "Parole, parole" in Italian.
 It was created as a new opening theme for popular prime time Italian TV show Teatro 10, to which they were soundtrack creators.
 The show's hosts, singer Mina and actor Alberto Lupo, were the first to record it, and it was released in April of the same year.
 The song was a hit in Italy.

 Dalida's brother and producer Orlando was in Italy at the time and noticed the song.
 He met the rights holder and offered Dalida to record her version, and she liked the idea.
 For the male voice, Dalida decided herself that she would ask Alain Delon, her friend of 17 years.
 He was delighted with the offer and immediately accepted.
 In 2011, Delon revealed that in the 1960s they had a romance that no one knew about but them.
 Orlando asked the young writer Michaële to write the words because she, like Dalida, was born in Egypt and would understand Dalida's Italian accent.
 She accepted with satisfaction and Delon especially liked her text, as did Dalida, who wanted minor changes, which did not happen due to Michaële insistence.

 The music was recorded separately from the vocals.
 Orlando and Guy Motta, Dalida's longtime concert conductor, made a complete remake of the instrumental, leaning towards Bossa nova.
 The vocals were also recorded separately.
 In Studio Des Dames, Dalida first recorded her part.
 Then Delon turned off the lights, asked for a stool and, while looking at Dalida in the dark, gave his answer to the soundtrack.
-Alain Delon said in 2006 that by the end of the song, as he repeated the lyrics "que tu est belle" (how beautiful you are), Dalida was constantly laughing.
+Alain Delon said in 2006 that by the end of the song, as he repeated the lyrics "que tu es belle" (how beautiful you are), Dalida was constantly laughing.
 He recalled telling her: "I'm not telling you 'how beautiful you are' because those are the lyrics, but because you are beautiful!"

 Mastering was led by Jean-Pierre Dupuy.
 In 2021. documentary "Archives secrètes", Orlando revealed that in the studio, after everyone had recorded their part, he asked Dalida and Delon to sing the song together, out of pleasure.
 He recalls: "There was a complicity that was not present when they recorded each their voices separately.
 I remember I watched out very much during the montage thinking on their "live performance" they improvised together."